10 Best Affordable Homeowners Insurance Companies of 2026

 Nationwide features standard coverage.
 But the company also has a type of insurance that other insurers often charge extra for.

-If you have a covered loss and need to update your home to current building codes during repairs or renos, Nationwide will cover you with a limit of up to 10% of your standard dwelling coverage.
+If you have a covered loss and need to update your home to current building codes during repairs or renovations, Nationwide will cover you with a limit of up to 10% of your standard dwelling coverage.

-If it costs more than expected to rebuild your home after a covered disaster, Nationwide will raise your dwelling coverage up to 20% above your policy limit.
+If it costs more than expected to rebuild your home after a covered disaster, Nationwide will raise your dwelling coverage to 20% above your policy limit.

 Nationwide Home Insurance Coverage That Stands Out

-- Roof replacement pays to rebuild your roof with stronger materials if it’s damaged for a covered reason.
+• Roof replacement pays to rebuild your roof with stronger materials if it’s damaged for a covered reason.

-- Nationwide will pay to replace brand-new possessions in full or restore damaged belongings, which is not usually customary.
+• Nationwide will pay to replace brand-new possessions in full or restore damaged belongings, which is not usually customary.

 What Makes Nationwide Insurance Unique?